-The Captain replied: "Well, let me figure this out.
+The Captain replied well, let me figure this out.
 I will let you know.

 He then noticed that the 3 cockpit compasses, that use sensors in different parts of the plane, were all giving different readings.

-At this point, the Copilot turned off the autopilot and took manual control of the airplane.
+At this point, the Co pilot turned off the autopilot and took manual control of the airplane.

-Based upon the fact that the object did not move laterally in the cockpit window during the 45º left heading change and from knowledge of the turn radius of this airplane at its stated velocity, Haines calculated the approximate distance to the object to be about 11½ miles.
+Based upon the fact that the object did not move laterally in the cockpit window during the 45° left heading change and from knowledge of the turn radius of this airplane at its stated velocity, Haines calculated the approximate distance to the object to be about 11½ miles.

 The object appeared to stay with the airplane for 4 to 5 minutes, after which it departed very rapidly, disappearing within about 15 seconds behind them to the West.